Alexandru Toma: Borrowings from Eminescu

 One of Alexandru Toma's most recognizable themes was his re-creation of poems by Mihai Eminescu.
 Eminescu was a conservative and Neoclassicist, whose style was often somber and occasionally pessimistic—this, alongside the poet's nationalist stance, and despite official acceptance, was in sharp contrast to the ideological tenets.
 Eminescu's work was therefore not made available to the public in its entirety, while some of the Romantic poems of his youth were presented as evidence that he was actually progressive and a believer in class struggle.

 One of Eminescu's most famous poems, Glossă, dominated by skepticism and recommending aloofness, opened with the lyrics:

 Toma, whom the regime often described as a new Eminescu, added a new perspective in his version:

-A similar thing was attempted by Toma in respect to one of Eminescu's other major poems, Dintre sute de catarge ("Of the Many Hundreds Masts").
+A similar thing was attempted by Toma in respect to one of Eminescu's other major poems, "Out of All the Masts".
 The original read:

 In Alexandru Toma's version, this was adapted to: